-- Who will tell the kids when the cookies are ready to eat?
+- Who will tell the customers when the cookies are ready to eat?

-- How will you tell the kids the cookies are ready?
+- How will you tell the customers the cookies are ready?

-- Who will bring the cookies to the neighbor?
+- Who will bring the cookies to the customers?

 7.5 Determine, create, update and control documented information:

 - Documented information includes the recipe, grocery list, scope, quality policy, objectives and any documentation that supports the processes listed in the table above.

 - The Baker updates everything as needed but will have to re-print and replace the old documents.
 The old documents have to be thrown away immediately, so they are not accidentally used.

 Determine requirements and establish criteria for acceptance of processes and products:

 - The cookies are required to taste good at time of delivery.